Estimating the convex relaxation of the ideal magnetohydrodynamics equations: Proof of the lower bound

-\begin{remark}[A reformulation of the first order laminates] If, in addition, one effectuates the above transformations in the case of Lemma \ref{lem:lam1}, then one may also obtain the following equivalent characterization: if $|p|\leq rs$, $|\alpha|<r$ and $|\beta|<s$, then there holds $z\in K_{r,s}^{\Lambda,1}$ if and only if there exist $\bar\alpha,\bar\beta\in\mathbb R^3$ such that there hold \eqref{eq:nnlam1}, \eqref{eq:nnlam4}, as well as
+\begin{remark}[A reformulation of the first-order laminates] If, in addition, one effectuates the above transformations in the case of Lemma \ref{lem:lam1}, then one may also obtain the following equivalent characterization: if $|\alpha|<r$ and $|\beta|<s$, then there holds $z\in K_{r,s}^{\Lambda,1}$ if and only if there exist $\bar\alpha,\bar\beta\in\mathbb R^3$ such that there hold \eqref{eq:nnlam1}, \eqref{eq:nnlam4}, as well as

 and

 \end{remark}